inductiva/inductiva/docs-sources/fds/scaling-with-mpi.md

 > **Note**: The 1-process simulation appears more expensive because it used only 1 of the 2 available vCPUs.
 You’re billed for the full machine, regardless of how many cores are utilized.

-## Advanced Setup: Disabling Hyperthreading
+## Advanced Setup: Disabling Hyper-threading
 In the previous examples, we assigned one MPI process per virtual CPU (vCPU), which means the simulations ran on hyperthreads, not physical CPU cores.
 This approach is simpler to configure and often more cost-effective for light to moderate workloads.

-However, in traditional HPC environments, it's common practice to run one MPI process per physical core, with hyperthreading disabled.
+However, in traditional HPC environments, it's common practice to run one MPI process per physical core, with hyper-threading disabled.
 This avoids resource contention and can lead to more predictable and consistent performance.

-By default, Google Cloud VMs provide 2 vCPUs per physical core, so hyperthreading is enabled.
-To disable hyperthreading and use only physical cores, configure the machine group with `threads_per_core=1`:
+By default, Google Cloud VMs provide 2 vCPUs per physical core, so hyper-threading is enabled.
+To disable hyper-threading and use only physical cores, configure the machine group with `threads_per_core=1`:

 ```
 cloud_machine = inductiva.resources.MachineGroup( \